model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 [^footnote-limitation]: Another option is to supply an alternative implementation for verification using `#[cfg(kani)]`.
 In fact, this is considered the baseline approach for stubbing.
 Note, however, that this approach isn't valid for external code.

+[^footnote-values]: We only need to pre-compute 21 values because the factorial computation overflows for any value beyond 21.

 [^footnote-type-stubbing]: Type stubbing would be a powerful technique to have in Kani.
 It could allow us to provide verification-friendly stubs for frequently used types (e.g., `Vec`), among many other things.